 If you are considering becoming a volunteer, please click on the link below to view our volunteer opportunities.

 Support the client and their family to participate as much as they can, to live as fully as possible and to help deal with practical and emotional challenges.

 Are trained in bereavement support and continue to offer support to family and friends after the client has died.
 Volunteers are trained to recognise and respond to the needs of bereaved clients.

-Run a program called ‘Sharing My Story’.
-It gives clients an opportunity to record their thoughts and to tell their story in the form of a biography or letter.
+Facilitate a program called ‘Sharing My Story’.
+They assist clients to document their life story which may be in the form of a printed and bound book that they can gift to family or a letter.

 Are involved in community education to local groups and organisations about palliative care, what we do and how to get involved.

 Existing volunteers please log in by clicking on the button below.
 You will be directed to the My Volunteer Page website.